zaiyou12/icraft-api/source/index.html.md

 ---
-title: API Reference
+title: ICRAFT API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - python
+  - javascript

 toc_footers:
-  - <a href='https://blackruby.studio'>BlackRuby Homepage</a>
+  - <a href='https://www.icraft21.com'>ICRAFT Homepage</a>
+  - Made by <a href='https://blackruby.studio'>BlackRubyStudio</a>
+  - info@blackrubystudio.com

 includes:
   - errors